-- Disabled Veteran Exclusion: Honorably discharged disabled veterans or their unmarried surviving spouse may be eligible for a reduction in property tax.
+- Disabled Veteran Exclusion: Veterans discharged under honorable conditions or their unmarried surviving spouse may be eligible for a reduction in property tax.
 There is no age or income limitation on this program.

 Examples showing how the programs can affect varying income and tax value conditions are displayed at the bottom of this page.